Shingles and chickenpox (Varicella-zoster virus)

 Yawn BP, Wollan PC, Kurland MJ, St Sauver JL, Saddier P. Herpes zoster recurrences more frequent than previously reported.
 Mayo Clin Proc.
 2011;86(2):88-93.

-Reviewed By: Harvey Simon, MD, Editor-in-Chief, Associate Professor of Medicine, Harvard Medical School; Physician, Massachusetts General Hospital, Boston, MA.
+Reviewed By: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.
-Author: Julia Mongo, MS. A.D.A.M.
-Editorial Update: 11/26/2014.
+Author: Julia Mongo, MS.